 6.3.10.5 The site proposed has remained unaltered to the previous site outlined in the Draft Local Plan consultation.
 However, policy requirements specific to this site have been added to the Plan.
 This should help improve the environmental performance of the Plan.
 A further minor amendment was also made to the policy during the Local Plan Examination.
 This would allow for around 55 dwellings rather than up to 55 dwellings on site as previously set out.
-However, given the identified constraints on this site and having regard to the open space and planting requirements set out in the policy, it is unlikely that this change will lead to any notable increase in the number of homes and hence material change in likely environmental, economic or social impacts of this allocation.
-Further information on the changes made to all Plan policies made through the examination process (and now proposed as a modification) can be seen in Appendix 5.
+However, given the identified constraints on this site and having regard to the open space and planting requirements set out in the policy, it is unlikley that this change will lead to any notable increase in the number of homes and hence material change in likely environmental, economic or social impacts of this allocation.
+Further minor amendments to improve the clarity of the policy have also been made in respect of this policy.
+Information on the changes made to all Plan policies made through the examination process (and now proposed as a modification) can be seen in Appendix 5.